SLR: Automated Synthesis for Scalable Logical Reasoning: : Instantiating

 \section{\benchmark: Instantiating \slr}

 With \benchmark, we instantiate \slr as a 20-level curriculum of logical reasoning tasks with increasing complexity (see Fig.~\ref{fig:teaser}).
 Each level specifies its own language $\mathcal{L}$ and configuration $\theta$, producing a total of 19k generated reasoning tasks.
-Each level contains 1k train\footnote{The train sets of levels 1-3 are smaller (26, 234, and 793), due to the limited number of different tasks available}, 10 eval, and 50 test samples.
+Each level contains 1k train\footnote{The trainsets for levels 1-3 are smaller (26, 234, and 793)}, 10 eval, and 50 test samples.
 Each task comes with (i) a generated latent ground-truth rule, (ii) the corresponding validation program, and associated instruction prompt for the task.
 An illustrative example for prompts and ground-truth rules can be found in Fig.~\ref{fig:prompt}.

-\paragraph{Design rationale.} The logic task is inspired by the V-LoL \textit{trains} domain~\cite{helff2025vlol, michalski1980, Mitchell1997MachineLI}, chosen for three main reasons.
-First, its hierarchical object structure (trains $\rightarrow$ cars $\rightarrow$ attributes) naturally gives rise to first-order rules that are far richer than simple lookups, yet more tractable than general theorem proving.
-Second, every attribute has a small, discrete grounding domain, which allows us to measure and control the complexity of the problem precisely.
-Third, we ensure expandability and novelty, as \benchmark is fully synthetic and programmatically generated.
+\textbf{Design rationale.} The logic task is inspired by the V-LoL \textit{trains} domain~\cite{helff2025vlol, michalski1980, Mitchell1997MachineLI}, chosen for three main reasons.
+First, its hierarchical structure (trains $\rightarrow$ cars $\rightarrow$ attributes) naturally yields first-order rules richer than simple lookups yet more tractable than full theorem proving.
+Second, its small, discrete attribute domains enable precise control over task complexity.
+Third, it offers a clean proof of concept for scalable logic synthesis, being fully synthetic and easily extendable to new domains.